 9. Long-term care: A plan in mind

-By our 50th birthdays, it occurs that maybe — just maybe — we really will get old.
+By our 50th birthdays, it occurs to us that maybe — just maybe — we really will get old.
 Since many of us will end up needing skilled nursing care at least for a short time in our old age, managing your finances requires considering how to pay for it.

 Long-term care insurance can be an excellent tool.
 But whether it’s right for you depends on several things.
 Money Talks News founder Stacy Johnson lays out the considerations in “Should I Buy Long-Term Care Insurance?”